Thirteen people shot at Chicago house party, police say

 (Reuters) - Thirteen people were wounded in a shooting at a house party on Chicago’s south side, police said, adding that they have identified two people they consider of interest to the investigation.

-All 13 victims were transported to local hospitals after police responded at the scene of what they believe was a house party at around 12:30 a.m.
+The victims ranged in age from 16 to 48 and 12 were in local hospitals Sunday morning, hours after police responded at the scene of what they believe was a house party at around 12:30 a.m.
 CT (0630 GMT), according to a police statement.

+One of the victims, a 21-year-old male, was critically injured after being shot in the lower back, the statement said.

-One of the victims was a 16-year-old boy, ABC 7 reported.
+One of the people of interest, a 25-year-old male, was also a victim in the shooting, the police statement said.
 Police did not immediately respond to a request for further details.

-Reporting by Gabriella Borter; Editing by Scott Malone and Lisa Shumaker
+Reporting by Gabriella Borter in Fairfield, Connecticut; Editing by Scott Malone and Lisa Shumaker